What we do

 Trauma may come in many different forms.
 It may be a single episode of trauma such as an assault, a road traffic accident, a natural disaster or the loss of a loved one by murder or suicide.

-People such as war veterans, asylum seekers and refugees, or victims of domestic violence may suffer multiple episodes of trauma over a period of time.
+People such as war veterans, asylum seekers and refugees, or victims of domestic violence may experience multiple episodes of trauma over a period of time.

 Some trauma services require patients to have a certain number or type of symptoms in order to be seen.
 We consider anyone who feels trauma is something that causes them significant distress or interferes with their relationships or daily living.
 Usually, the patients we see find that something has become ‘stuck’ around the trauma and they find it hard to move forward.
 They may experience flashbacks, nightmares, feel significantly depressed or numb, or struggle with anxiety.